TylorS/typed/apps/website/content/guides/dom-class-names.md

 animation library's mutation, and Typed's next emitted tokens.
 Look for either a shared token or a whole-attribute assignment.
 A DOM breakpoint on the class attribute can identify the latter.

-A focused test should add a foreign token after mounting, toggle selection, then clear Typed's state contribution.
-Assert the article is still the same object, the expected local token changed, and the foreign token survived.
-Add a matching hydration case if preexisting server classes matter.
+To check cooperation, add a foreign token after mounting and toggle selection.
+The local `is-selected` token should change while the foreign token survives.
-Those tests establish the actual cooperation contract without claiming all third-party class writers are compatible.